MontrealCorpusTools/ISCAN/docs/source/tutorials_iscan.rst

    # 4                  4                        9
    # 5                  5                        1

-And so the word with 5 syllables should be removed:
+We remove the word with 5 syllables, since we can't generalize based on one word type:

 .. code-block:: R